locationtech/geomesa/geomesa-tools/README.md

 # GeoMesa Tools

 ## Introduction
-Geomesa Tools is a set of command line tools to add feature management functions, query planning and explanation, ingest, and export abilities from the command line.
+GeoMesa Tools is a set of command line tools to add feature management functions, query planning and explanation, ingest, and export abilities from the command line.

 ## Configuration
-To begin using the command line tools, first build the full Geomesa project with `mvn clean install`.
+To begin using the command line tools, first build the full GeoMesa project with `mvn clean install`.
 This will build the project and geomesa-tools JAR file.

-Geomesa Tools relies on a GEOMESA_HOME environment variable.
+GeoMesa Tools relies on a GEOMESA_HOME environment variable.
 In your `~/.bashrc`, add:

     export GEOMESA_HOME=/path/to/geomesa/source/directory
     export PATH=${GEOMESA_HOME}/geomesa-tools/bin:$PATH